kucharze/ZEKCardgames/README.md

 # A remake of my Cardgames.org project using React

+This project is a remake of a previous project called cardgame-node.
+It will remake that project using React and the Mern Stack.
-This project is a remake of a previous project called cardgame-node That website was a collection of different card games with different online features that included:
+That website was a collection of different card games with different online features that included:

 - Logins